Service-oriented Information Modelling and Analytics of Sensor Data for Designing Smart Thermal Desorption Products

 Applicants should submit an application for postgraduate study via the Cardiff University webpages (http://www.cardiff.ac.uk/study/postgraduate/research/programmes/programme/engineering ) including;

 • an upload of your CV

 • two references (applicants are recommended to have a third academic referee, if the two academic referees are within the same department/school)

 • Current academic transcripts

-Applicants should select Doctor of Philosophy (Engineering), with a start date of July or October 2019.
+Applicants should select Doctor of Philosophy (Engineering), with a start date of October 2020.

 In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
 In the funding section, please select "I will be applying for a scholarship / grant" and specify that you are applying for advertised funding, reference YL-PSE-2019.

 Tuition fees (home/EU rate) and an annual stipend equivalent to current Research Council rates (currently £15,285 for academic year 2020/21)

 This studentship is open to Home or EU candidates.
 Overseas candidates may apply but must confirm that they are able pay the difference between home and overseas fees (approx. £15K pa) themselves.

 Please contact Dr Ying Liu ([Email Address Removed]) to informally discuss this opportunity